 Should the funding be earmarked, it could also come in the form of a series of study groups or commissions jointly funded by NASA and the private sector.

 The Technology Roadmap should become a continually updated baseline that reflects new innovations and discoveries and becomes the project plan for the future.

 The most important component of building a baseline will be an Economic Roadmap.

-An effort will be needed to engage economists and policy makers to model out the economic assumptions in the earlier chapter and analyze how a massive investment in the space frontier to achieve Frontier Dominance can lead to scenarios for economic growth that would pay back the initial investment and significantly boost the American economy over time.
+An effort will be needed to engage economists and policy makers to model out the economic assumptions in the earlier chapter and analyze how a massive investment in the space frontier to achieve a New Frontier Future can lead to scenarios for economic growth that would pay back the initial investment and significantly boost the American economy over time.